Lydiafz/Udacity_DS_project1/README.md

 <a name = "install"></a>
 ## Installation
-All the analysis were done using jupyter notebook implemented in Anaconda (python 3).
+All the analysis were performed using jupyter notebook implemented in Anaconda (python 3).
 No special toolbox needs be installed.
 Sklearn was used for the linearRegression model fit.

 <a name = "motive"></a>